 This past weekend, high school student Keziah Daum sparked some outrage online after posting her prom pictures on Twitter.
 She shared photos of herself all dressed up, alongside her date and her friends as they headed to their high school prom.
 So what was the issue?

-Well, instead of wearing a dress similar to what most high school girls wear to prom, Daum opted to wear a qipao (pronounced chee-pow), a traditional Chinese dress.
+Well, instead of wearing a dress similar to what most high school girls wear to prom, or going for navy flower girl dresses, Daum opted to wear a qipao (pronounced chee-pow), a traditional Chinese dress.
 [In Cantonese, it is referred to as a cheongsam].
 This choice of attire quickly drew some attention to her tweet and while some people praised her saying she looked beautiful, others did not appreciate the fact that she was borrowing from another culture.

 The backlash started pouring in heavily after Twitter user Jeremy Lam (@jere_bare) retweeted Daum’s post with the caption “My culture is NOT your g**d*** prom dress.”